laminlabs/lamin-blog/docs/intro-to-laminr.md

 ln$finish()
 ```

-If you use notebook mode in RStudio, this will already upload a run report.
-But if you didn't, you can knit your notebook and run one of the following to save the knitted html:
+If you use notebook mode in RStudio, this will automatically upload a run report.
+Otherwise, you can knit your notebook and run one of the following to save the knitted HTML:

 :::::{tab-set}
 ::::{tab-item} CLI